Pretérito perfecto vs pretérito indefinido

 Instruction: Choose the correct answer

-Last week ___ my new contract, but I still haven't started the position.
+Last week they ___ my salary, but this month I still haven’t seen the change on the payslip.

 Exercise 2: Rewrite the phrases